bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol v0.3 - Myths and Monsters**
 - [ ] **Active Goals - Feb 2 Sprint**
-	- [ ] **Bugs**
-		- [ ] Noticed a bug where I could not open voyage map while in shop.
-Keep an eye on this.
-I left debug prints in map for now.
-	- [ ] **Difficulty levels**
-		- [ ] Charon will unleash his Malice.
-		- [ ] Trials have two modifiers and higher quotas.
-		- [ ] Shops and tollgates are more expensive.
-		- [ ] Monsters and the Nemesis are more powerful.
-		- [ ] Additional scaling options (stakes?)
-			- [ ] Tails chance
-			- [ ] Shop prices
-			- [ ] Tollgate prices
-			- [ ] Monster costs
-			- [ ] Life penalties
-			- [ ] Strain
-	- [ ] **Charon's Malice**
-		- [ ] Hands hovering over board.
-		- [ ] Activates on a cycle every so foten.
-		- [ ] Graphical effects (glowing hands etc) to
-		- [ ] **Malice Effects**
-			- [ ] Turn all payoffs to tails
-			- [ ] Turn half powers to tails
-			- [ ] Reflip all coins
-			- [ ] Drain power charges
-			- [ ] Curse a coin
-			- [ ] Unlucky a coin
-			- [ ] Ignite a coin
-			- [ ] Freeze coins on tails
-			- [ ] Clear positive statuses
-			- [ ] Summon a monster
-			- [ ] Blank a coin
-			- [ ] Increase tails penalty
-			- [ ] Give Obol of Thorns. (what happens if row is full? maybe just skips to next attack in rotation)
-		- [ ] Sap - Coin does not naturally recharge each toss.
-		- [ ] Locked - Prevents the coin from flipping, payoff, or being activated for the rest of the round (bound in chains graphically).
-		- [ ] Ward - Blocks the next power applied to this coin, then deletes the ward.
-	- [ ] **Enhanced Monster Effects**
-		- [ ] Charon Hands have 2 new states - Open and Slam.
-Open and glowing while preparing for Malice.
-Slam + screen shake when he does it (then open while casting).
-		- [ ] Add projectiles for monster coins targetting coins in player's row.
-			- [ ] projectilesystem creates projectiles (Sprite2D with particles in charge of moving), signal when it hits
-			- [ ] Just need to await for it to finish
-				- [ ] if there are multiple, it's slightly trickier. maybe we actually create a projectilesystem, which can manage multiple projectiles and signals when both are done? seems reasonable. it can keep a reference count.
+	- [ ] **Merchant Experiment**
+		- [ ] Define a series of difficulty modifiers in one global place, so I can tune things more quickly.
+			- [ ] Life penalty modifier (+/-)
+			- [ ] Soul payoff modifier (+/-)
+			- [ ] Shop price multiplier.
+			- [ ] Shop base addition.
+			- [ ] Strain levels (array 3)
+			- [ ] Monster price modifier (multiplier)
+			- [ ] Tollgate modifier (+/- cost)
+		- [ ] Allow difficulty modifiers to apply per character.
+		- [ ] Price multipliers need to be per shop?
+This allows me to create a nonlinear curve.
+			- [ ] This seems particularly important given how big the income jump from round 1 -> round 2 is
+			- [ ] Rounds after tollgates can be slightly cheaper.
+				- [ ] Implementation therefore needs to be linked to the map.
+Define a bunch of constant numbers.
+		- [ ] Play at least 5 runs with the Merchant and balance him some.
+		- [ ] **Ideas to Play With**
+			- [ ] Play with increasing strain further/faster.
+Maybe clamp even harder on the exponential part (start 1 round faster?)
+			- [ ] Rounds after tollgates should be a bit easier.
+Monsters should be weaker on these rounds (or fewer in number)
+	- [ ] **Increase Coin Limit to 10**
+		- [ ] **Coin Limit Increase**
+			- [ ] Goal - 10 coins.
+				- [ ] Coins need to cap at diobol size.
+				- [ ] Think of different ways to denote coins besides size - or experiment with sizes between obol and diobol.
+					- [ ] Obol - keep
+					- [ ] Diobol - 1 larger on bottom?
+					- [ ] Triobol - replace with current diobol
+					- [ ] Tetrobol - triobol 1 larger on bottom?
+			- [ ] Status row probably caps at ~3.
+Move it closer to new shrunken coin.
+			- [ ] Move price label down as well to make more space.
+			- [ ] Move shop, enemy row, and hands down with extra space.
+			- [ ] Look for anywhere we hardcoded the coin limit at 8 and fix that.
+			- [ ] Possibly remove a few pixels from the cloth playmat.
+			- [ ] Clean up coinrow code some too, it's terrible right now (the coin positioning that is, the math is not very well done - let's redo the calcs)
 - [ ] **Stretch Goals**
 	- [ ] **Patron Revamp Feedback**
 		- [ ] Demeter might be a bit too strong, consider nerfing a bit?
 I don't want to nerf the active, so the passive might need a bit.
 Or, we can nerf the Demeter coin slightly (but is this really a problem?).
 Or tighten strain clamp.